 How to use CDN with CloudFlare

-If you plan on using custom domains to pull files from CDN you should setup your CNAME records within CloudFlare DNS editor – not at hosting cPanel end!
+If you plan on using custom domains to pull files from the CDN you should setup your CNAME records within the CloudFlare DNS editor, and not on the web-hosting end!

 What is CloudFlare

 CloudFlare is a free system that acts as a proxy between your visitors and our server.
 By acting as a proxy, CloudFlare caches content for your site, which lowers the number of requests to our servers, but still allows visitors to access your site.

 CDN stands for Content Delivery Network, and it works by acting as a reverse proxy that caches all your static contents, and serves them to your website visitors from servers spread across the globe.
 This can lower the number of requests sent to your server to zero at any given moment, as long as the cached files are neither expired nor purged from the network.
 When the static contents are served to your website visitors from servers that are closer to them than your web server, the website loads faster, which provides a better user experience and also reduces the load on your web server.

 The way CloudFlare works includes appending cookies and custom expiry headers that look like this:

 sh-4.1$ curl -I domain.com HTTP/1.1 406 Not Acceptable Server: cloudflare-nginx Date: Tue, 14 Aug 2012 14:31:59 GMT Content-Type: text/html; charset=UTF-8 Connection: keep-alive Vary: Accept-Encoding,Cookie,User-Agent Expires: Wed, 15 Aug 2012 14:31:59 GMT Set-Cookie: __cfduid=de8b7126ad3841cd0da33c69651231c901344954719; expires=Mon, 23-Dec-2019 23:50:00 GMT; path=/; domain=.domain.com